 Founded in 1973 after the simple act of a mother publicly supporting her gay son, PFLAG is the nation’s largest family and ally organization.
 Uniting people who are lesbian, gay, bisexual, transgender, and queer (LGBTQ) with families, friends, and allies, PFLAG is committed to advancing equality through its mission of support, education, and advocacy.
 PFLAG has 400 Chapters and 200,000 supporters crossing generations of American families in major urban centers, small cities, and rural areas in 49 states, and the District of Columbia and Puerto Rico.
 This vast grassroots network is cultivated, resourced, and serviced by PFLAG National, located in Washington, D.C., the National Board of Directors and 13 volunteer Regional Directors.
+The 2018 operating budget is $2.6 million.

 Reporting to the Board of Directors, comprised of highly committed people who are passionate about the PFLAG mission, and highly engaged in Board governance. the Executive Director (ED) will be responsible for setting PFLAG’s program priorities and operationalizing its strategic plan, providing direct operational and staff support.
 This will include embracing a small committed staff including union employees, those who work remotely and some who travel extensively.